streamx-hub/streamx-examples/dotcms/README.md

 # Validation

-At this point StreamX should have all the dotCMS demo data processed which can be validated by
+At this point StreamX should have all the dotCMS demo data processed which can be validated by opening the following pages.
+In the demo we are using `nip.io` to map localhost to a more distinguishable hostname, but using localhost would also work.

-* Opening http://streamx.local/index.html in you web browser and navigate through the links to check blog and product landing pages, or the sample blog article and product pages
+* Open http://streamx.127.0.0.1.nip.io/index.html in you web browser and navigate through the links to check blog and product landing pages, or the sample blog article and product pages
-* Opening http://streamx.local/sitemap.xml in your web browser to check the content of the auto-generated sitemap.xml file
+* Open http://streamx.127.0.0.1.nip.io/sitemap.xml in your web browser to check the content of the auto-generated sitemap.xml file
-* Opening http://streamx.local/search?query=Tee in your web browser to validate that hits for the search term `Tee`
+* Open http://streamx.127.0.0.1.nip.io/search?query=Containix in your web browser to validate that hits for the search term `Containix`

 ## Versions used for testing